Sperm donation stories – why become a donor? Quotes, experiences, motivations & more

 3 sperm donation stories

-• Why do men become sperm donors?
+• What motivates men to become sperm donors?

 Read on to hear their stories.

-Editor’s noteThe men pictured are not sperm donors, and don’t bear any resemblance to the donors interviewed.
+Editor’s note: The men pictured are not sperm donors and do not resemble any of the donors interviewed.

 Why did you become a sperm donor?